jifazhang/DFRC-system-simulation/README.md

 # DFRC-system-simulation
 dual function radar and communication  system simulation
 ref: Dual-Function Radar-Communications: Information Embedding Using Sidelobe Control and Waveform Diversity (ieee tsp)

+If you have any questions, suggestions, or inquiries related to this project or thesis, feel free to contact me at: jifazhang9802@gmail.com